South Carolina SC History Special Women in SC History

 - Frances Rollin Whipper - In 1868, her biography of Martin R. Delany was published under the pen name Frank A. Rollin, making her the first African American to publish a full-length biography.
 Her diary from the same year survives as the earliest known diary by a southern black woman.

-- Honorable Lucille Simmons Whipper - A formidable Civil Rights pioneer, Lucille Whipper was elected to various state and local offices.
+- SC Representative Lucille Simmons Whipper - A formidable Civil Rights pioneer, Lucille Whipper was elected to various state and local offices.
 She also spearheaded the founding of the Avery Institute at the College of Charleston, a nationally-recognized repository of African-American history.
 In Charleston, a stretch of US 17 is named in her honor.

 - Elizabeth White - In 1939, this Sumter artist presented a solo show at the Smithsonian Division of Graphic Arts.
 Perhaps her most famous work, All God's Chillun' Got Wings!, was chosen for display at the New York World's Fair Exposition of Contemporary Art that same year.

 – Elizabeth White House in Sumter is on the National Register, article also includes biographical info

 - Vanna White - America's most iconic game show hostess has flipped the letters on Wheel of Fortune since 1982.
 She grew up in North Myrtle Beach.

 – Wheel of Fortune's Vanna page - Tour Vanna's dressing room, see her 7,000+ dresses, and more for fans of this Grand Strand Girl!

 - Hannah English Williams - An early South Carolina naturalist, Hannah Williams explored the marshlands surrounding her home on the Ashley River in the late 1600s.
 The samples of plants, animals, and butterflies she sent back to England were added to the official catalog of natural resources in the New World.